AI-enhanced Collective Intelligence: Applications and implications

 \subsection{Energy, natural resources}

+Swithing to a more industrial environment, in the energy and natural resources sector, collective intelligence combined with AI can play a role in addressing environmental challenges through community-driven data collection and analysis.
 Litterati~\cite{litterati} is a mobile app and community platform that combats litter by empowering people to take action.
 The app allows the worldwide community to contribute their observations and findings through photographing and documenting occurrences, creating a crowdsourced database of litter data.
 It also provides a platform for individuals to connect, share, and support each other's initiatives.
 The platform uses AI, such as machine learning and computer vision techniques, to automatically recognize different objects and materials and efficiently organize the collected litter data.
-Similarly, OpenLitterMap~\cite{OpenLitterMap2023} is another example of making a clearer planet using AI-enhanced collective intelligence.
+Similarly, OpenLitterMap (openlittermap.com) is another example of making a clearer planet using AI-enhanced collective intelligence.

 eBird~\cite{sullivan2014ebird} is a mobile app and community platform for biodiversity and supports conservation initiatives to protect bird species and their habitats.
 It harnesses the power of a global community of birdwatchers and citizen scientists to collectively report bird observations and contribute to a shared knowledge base. eBird uses computer vision techniques to identify bird species from submitted photographs and recordings and employs machine learning predictive models to forecast bird migration patterns and species distributions.